We’ve just launched our Tree Project – you can find out more and donate here!

 First of all we made a survey of the trees in our park to better understand them.
 There are about 150 existing trees in Blakers Park, of which there are around 80 different species.
 For such a small park (1.75 ha / 4.3 acres), it has an extraordinarily diverse range of species!
 For example, the Holm Oak (Quercus ilex) of which the leaves were used to make crowns to honour people in ancient Greece as well as native species of Elm, Oak and Cherry originating from America, China, Europe and Japan.

 Why are our trees so important?

+Firstly, they’re supercities for creatures!
+Over 350 different insects have been recorded on a single oak tree.
+These insects attract birds and create huge biodiversity in our city.
+Secondly – and just as importantly – is to help combat pollution.
+Trees can intercept and absorb air pollution and the larger the better.
+The biggest trees in our park might absorb 70 times more pollutants than our smaller garden trees so it’s vital we look after these big giants!
 Whilst all trees help clean the air, you might be interested to know that some species perform better than others.
 That’s why we will be doing what we can to introduce species that are suited to the microclimate of the park, that offer the greatest biodiversity and also complement the character of the park in the future.